tkalir/backend-wdata-code-challenge/README.md

 ## The Task

 In this task, we want you to create a web service that will give the user a timeline of a weather insight - if a certain condition, based on the weather parameters, is met for a specific location.
-To do so, you will have to ingest several files containing weather data into a database of you choich.
+To do so, you will have to ingest several files containing weather data into a database of you choice.
 Each file has 5 columns: Longitude, Latitude, forecast time, Temperature, Precipitation.
 The service will expose a single route:

 1. `/weather/insight?condition={condition}&lat={lat}&lon={lon}` - will return either `true` or `false` for every timestamp, for two predefined conditions: